Keith-PVL/keithmcintosh.github.io/_posts/2019-10-19-navigating-the-internet.md

 ## 19th October 2019

-*This piece was first published by the ABC in 2019.
-Update: I'm still plugging away at the manuscripts, they are still unsold, and Pillow Tummy remains soft, billowy and delicious.*

 <img src="/images/20191019/pic1.jpg" class="photo-horiz" />

 There’s a certain hypocrisy inherent in being a parent.
 Sometimes I shout ‘STOP SHOUTING!’ at my bickering kids, for instance; or I take the form of a buzzkill sugar-Nazi, doling out mealy-mouthed double-squares of chocolate to the children and then necking back the rest of the family-sized block myself in the bathtub.
 These days, I find myself grappling with a new hypocrisy, in which I frown at my twelve year old texting, before I go and sit in my lovely private toilet to scroll Instagram;  gormless and slacked jawed in that anaesthetizing blue light.